 If you’re business has multiple shareholders then you may be worried that some won’t want to sell to an EOT,.
 This shouldn’t be a point of contention, though, as an EOT only requires 51% of the shares.

 It’s possible that you want to unlock the value of your business by selling, but aren’t quite ready to step away.
 What’s great about an EOT is that Directors can remain at the company and still receive competitive remuneration packages.

 This can allow you to transition out of the business at a pace that suits you, unlike selling to a new buyer who is likely to put their stamp on the company from day one.

 Potentially Lower Costs

-While nothing is guaranteed, it’s not unusual to expect to pay less in sales fees when using an EOT.
-After all, you won’t have to spend long finding a buyer and you shouldn’t have much trouble agreeing to a price.
+While nothing is guaranteed, it’s not crazy to expect to pay less in sales fees when using an EOT.
+After all, you won’t have to spend long finding a buyer and shouldn’t have much trouble agreeing a price.